iScrapeData/toolbox/cloud_scraper/README.md

 up_to_gc("get-data-scrapers", f"{filing_type}_{filename[row]}", f"historical_subs/subs/Other/{filing_type}_{filename[row]}",)
 ```

-That extra comma may not throw an error Python, though it is an error because GCP hates trailing commas.
-And it will kill your worker as described above.
+That extra comma that your IDE added may be benign in Python, but it is an error because GCP hates trailing commas.
+And it will silently kill your worker as described above if it's not in a try block.

 Also, improper use of the Mutex will not throw an error.
-Your workers will just do funny things like, stopping a the code just above where the error exists.
+Your workers will just do funny things.

 Otherwise, you should not need the troubleshooting scripts below.
 I've F'd up enough for you.

+Finally, minimize your interactions with GCP in your code.
+It is a hotbed of not just silent errors as explained above, but also it decreases performance overall.
+And a scraper is supposed to be lightweight and efficient.

 ## Upload Missing
 If for some reason the code leaves behind files, or you just want to verify files' existence for some reason, use the upload_missing.py file to do work on the directory.